 The most important part of physiotherapy treatment for quadriceps tendinitis is modifying your activities and training.
 The first thing to do with an overuse injury is to change what is causing the problem in other words manage the load on the tendon.

 When you still have a lot of pain we will see you twice a week for treatment.
-This treatment will focus on pain management by means of electrotherapy, strapping and isometric exercises.
-Muscle tightness and trigger points will be addressed by acupuncture or dry needling, massage and stretches.
-Ultrasound, laser, strapping and taping will be used during the course of treatment to support the healing process.
+This treatment will focus on pain management through electrotherapy, strapping, and isometric exercises.
+Muscle tightness and trigger points will be addressed by acupuncture or dry needling, massage, and stretches.
+Ultrasound, laser, strapping, and taping will be used during the course of treatment to support the healing process.

 As soon as your pain is under control we start to load the tendon with exercises specific to the phase of healing you are in.
 We will gradually progress your rehabilitation exercises to increase the tendon’s ability to handle these loads.
 Tendons take longer to heal than muscles, so rehabilitation can take 3 to 6 months.